 How Many People Have Rheumatoid Arthritis?

-Do we know for sure how many people actually have RA?
-How many are being treated for “Rheumatoid Arthritis” in the U.S.?
-Or how likely a person is to be diagnosed with it in his or her lifetime?
+Do we know for sure actually how many people have rheumatoid arthritis?
+How many are being treated for RA in the U.S.?
+Or how likely a person is to be diagnosed with RA in his or her lifetime?